colejarczyk/doc/api/security.rst

 Password reset request (customer)
 ---------------------------------

-Invoking this method will send a message to the user with password reset URL.
+Invoking this method will send a message to the user with a password reset URL.
 You need to call the ``/api/customer/password/reset/request`` endpoint with the ``POST`` method.

 Definition